 Because far infrared sauna therapy heats the body directly rather than simply warming the air, it raises the core body temperature.
-It produces a deep, detoxifying sweat at the cellular level, where most toxins reside.
-Your sweat then pushes out the toxins, cleansing your body and rejuvenating your skin.
+It produces a deep, detoxifying heat at the cellular level, where most toxins reside.
+Your lymphatic system then pushes out the toxins, cleansing your body and rejuvenating your skin.
 Far infrared also aids in blood pressure reduction and weight loss, along with a wide range of other health benefits.

 Tips to Get You Started